sr99622/Cayenue/README.md

 ### File Write Buffer Size

   File management will remove oldest files based on the total size limit set in the Auto Management field.
 Because the calculation used by the manager is not exact, an additional buffer space is allocated for safety.
-The default value should be sufficient, but can be ajusted based on conditions if warranted.
+The default value should be sufficient, but can be adjusted based on conditions if warranted.

 ## Proxy Settings